codepath/android_guides/UI-Testing-with-Espresso.md

 ## Other Espresso Test Scenarios

-We've included several test recipes below for scenarios you might encounter when testing your app.

 ### Interacting with a ListView

 ListView is an `AdapterView`.
 AdapterViews present a problem when doing UI testing.
 Since an AdapterView doesn't load all of it's items upfront (only as the user scrolls through the items), AdapterView's don't work well with `onView(...)` since the particular view might not be part of the view hierarchy yet.